Leviticus 27:1

 And Jehovah speaketh unto Moses, saying,

-Leviticus 26:46 These are the decrees, the laws and the regulations that the LORD established on Mount Sinai between himself and the Israelites through Moses.
+These are the statutes, ordinances, and laws that the LORD established between Himself and the Israelites through Moses on Mount Sinai.

-Leviticus 27:2 "Speak to the Israelites and say to them: 'If anyone makes a special vow to dedicate persons to the LORD by giving equivalent values,
+"Speak to the Israelites and say to them, 'When someone makes a special vow to the LORD involving the value of persons,

 Moses Speaketh